wacncontent/CustomizeTool/addCommentOutput/includes/notification-hubs-aspnet-backend-notifyusers.md

 	![][B2]

-4. In the **Configure Windows Azure Web App** dialog, choose a subscription, and an **App Service plan** you have already created.
+4. In the **Configure Windows Azure web site** dialog, choose a subscription, and an **App Service plan** you have already created.
 You can also choose **Create a new app service plan** and create one from the dialog.
 You do not need a database for this tutorial.
 Once you have selected your app service plan, click **OK** to create the project.

 	![][B5]